DCC-EX/dcc-ex.github.io/docs/ex-turntable/configure.rst

 If you enable this option, the calibration sequence will never run automatically even if the step count is not recorded in EEPROM, and this setting will always override that on startup.

-You can initiate the calibration command manually while this option is enabled, it will perform the calibration sequence and record the calibrated step count in EEPROM, and that setting will take effect whilst Turntable-EX is running.
+You can initiate the calibration command manually while this option is enabled, it will perform the calibration sequence and record the calibrated step count in EEPROM, and that setting will take effect whilst |EX-TT| is running.
 However, the calibrated value in EEPROM will be overridden at the next startup unless this option is disabled.

 DEBOUNCE_DELAY
 ______________